Speed Champions January 1, 2026

 , complete with two expressions.
 I do wish the head were a bit more boyish to better match Michael J. Fox in the original films, but it is a small thing.

 Doc Brown is excellent.
 The torso has a detailed print on both sides, and the head is new with two expressions.
-While Marty’s head appears in 33 sets, Doc’s is fresh out of the box.
-The whole fig reads immediately as the character.
+While Marty’s head appears in 33 sets, Doc’s is exclusive to the set.
+The whole figure is instantly recognizable as the character from the movies.

 Bag 1